Cup and Tablet - Depth and Consistency

-Two guidelines that one can follow about tablet compression tooling have been published.
-The first appeared in 1971 as the American Pharmacist Associations tablet Specification Manual – the TSM.
-The TSM defines the format of the tooling that is used in the Americas.
-The second one is the ISO 18084 International Tooling Standard, which defines the EU tooling format.
+Two useful guidelines or standards on tablet compression tooling have been published.
+The first appeared in 1971 as the American Pharmacist Associations tablet Specification Manual, commonly referred to as the TSM.
+The TSM defines the allowable dimensions of the tooling that is used in the Americas.
+The second is the ISO 18084 International Tooling Standard, which defines the EU tooling requirements.
 In the TSM manual, the cup depth tolerance is set at +/- 0.003 inch.
-This tolerance is set for new tools and not in-process tools.
+This tolerance applies to new punch tools and not in-process tools.
 The ISO 18084 does not refer to cup depth or its allowable tolerance or range.

 The set limit would also allow tablet manufacturers to maintain the tools and polish these without having to worry about affecting the tooling life or service.
 With such an in-house standard, a benefit may be a significant reduction of operating costs as less maintenance would be needed to measure individual cup depths.
 Aside from this, highly potent tablets requiring shallow cups would be more consistent and closer to their specification than is apparent from the currently published guidelines.